 Another building called the Apex with 250,000 square feet of office space will wrap around Top Golf on the east side, with a smaller 30,000 square foot adjacent building called East Gate.

-An “Indie Street” entertainment district is planned with indoor and outdoor music venues.
+The Shops at Market Street is an “Indie Street” entertainment district that recently opened.
 And “downtown” Chisholm Creek will include high end shopping and Class A office buildings.